argoproj/argo-cd/docs/operator-manual/core.md

 transparently for the user with no additional command required.
-Note that Argo CD Core will rely only on Kubernetes RBAC and the user (or the process) invoking the CLI needs to have access to the Argo CD namespace with the proper permission in the Application and ApplicationSet resources for executing a given command.
+Note that Argo CD Core will rely only on Kubernetes RBAC and the user (or the process) invoking the CLI needs to have access to the Argo CD namespace with the proper permission in the `Application` and `ApplicationSet` resources for executing a given command.

-In order to use Argo CD CLI in core mode it is necessary to pass a special flag `--core` in the login command.
+To use Argo CD CLI in core mode, it is required to pass the `--core` flag with the `login` subcommand.

 Example: